przemkow/ApartMates/README.md

 # Short instruction
 ````
 npm install - to install all dependencies
-npm start - to start server on localhost:8000
+grunt serve - to start server on localhost:8080
 ````

 # angular-seed — the seed for AngularJS apps